SmartThingsCommunity/edge-cli-plugin/README.md

 FLAGS
-  -A, --all-organizations     include entities from all organizations the user belongs to -I, --include-read-only     include subscribed-to channels as well as owned channels -O, --organization=<value>  The organization ID to use for this command -h, --help                  Show CLI help.
+  -A, --all-organizations     include entities from all organizations the user belongs to -I, --include-read-only     include subscribed-to channels as well as owned channels -O, --organization=<value>  the organization ID to use for this command -h, --help                  Show CLI help.
   -j, --json                  use JSON format of input and/or output -o, --output=<value>        specify output file